Probely/vulnerabilities-knowledge-base/cookie-with-samesite-attribute-set-to-none.md

 {% tabs cookie-with-samesite-attribute-set-to-none %}
 {% tab cookie-with-samesite-attribute-set-to-none generic %}
-Change the SameSite cookie attribute to lax or, if possible, change it to strict.
+Set the SameSite cookie attribute to `strict` to mitigate CSRF attacks.
+If `strict` breaks any functionality, use `lax` instead, which gives you protection against POST-based CSRF, but not GET ones.
 {% endtab %}

 {% endtabs %}